philiprenn/Advanced_Lane_Finding/Advanced_Lane_Finding_writeup.md

     Calibrate a 2D camera using chessboard calibration images to a aquire a conversion matrix and distortion coefficients.

 ## Primary Goal
-    Write a sofetware pipeline to identiify the lane boundaries from raw images from a video.
+    Write a software pipeline to identify the lane boundaries from raw images imported a video.

 ### Steps:
 * Apply a distortion correction to raw images.